CameronClarry/Showdown-Bot/README.md

 `ttl remove, [user]`|Removes the specified user from all leaderboards.|@ `~ttl reset`|This resets the main leaderboard.
 Use with caution.|#

 These commands are used to manage the temporary leaderboards (events).
+Note: all these commands can be accessed with either `~event` or `~minigame`.

 Command|Usage|Required Rank
 -|-|:-: